Arthur do Val: Trip to Ukraine in March 2022

-In early March 2022 do Val travelled to Ukraine during the Russian invasion of Ukraine and sent an audio message in which he said that Ukrainian women "are easy because they are poor".
+In early March 2022 do Val travelled to Ukraine during the Russian invasion of the country and sent an audio message in which he said that Ukrainian women "are easy because they are poor".
 In the same audio he also said that "Ukrainian women are gold diggers (...) but look like goddesses...like, if they shit you can clean up their asses with your tongue".
 His girlfriend, Giulia Blagitz, ended their relationship as a result.
 CNN Brazil, among others, disseminated the contents of the audio.
 The site UOL.com, also confirmed that do Val said that "Ukrainian women are easy because they are poor".
 The MBL claimed to be analyzing the audio and did not deny that the voice in the audio was do Val's.
 On March 5, 2022, do Val acknowledged that the voice was indeed his and said that "it was my mistake caused by a moment of excitement".
 Damares Alves, Minister for Family, Women and Human Rights and other São Paulo State Parliamentarians called for do Val's immediate resignation.
 Over 40,000 people signed a petition calling for him to be expelled from the Legislative Assembly of São Paulo.